nasa/oceandata-notebooks/docs/notebooks/oci/subsetting_with_harmony-py.md

 ## Summary

-[Harmony](https://harmony.earthdata.nasa.gov/) is a transformation is a service that allows you to customize many NASA datasets, including the ability to subset, reproject and reformat files.
+[Harmony](https://harmony.earthdata.nasa.gov/) is a service that allows you to customize many NASA datasets, including the ability to subset, reproject and reformat files.
 Data can be subsetted for a geographic region, a temporal range and by variable.
 Data can be “reprojected” from its native coordinate reference system (CRS) to the coordinate reference system relevant to your analysis.
-And data can be reformatted from its native file format to a format that is more relevant for your application.
+Data can be reformatted from its native file format to a format that is more relevant for your application.
 These services are collectively called transformation services.
 However, not all services are available for all datasets.
 You will learn how to discover which services are available for a given dataset.

-[`harmony-py`](https://github.com/nasa/harmony-py) is a Python library alternative to directly using Harmony's RESTful API.
+Harmony can be used via [`harmony-py`](https://github.com/nasa/harmony-py), a Python library alternative to  Harmony's RESTful API.
 You can find more information about `harmony-py` in the [readthedocs](https://harmony-py.readthedocs.io/en/main/) documentation.
 It handles NASA Earthdata Login (EDL) authentication and optionally integrates with the CMR Python Wrapper by accepting collection results as a request parameter.
 It's convenient for scientists who wish to use Harmony from Jupyter notebooks.

 This tutorial demonstrates how to subset and reformat PACE OCI data from the NASA Earthdata Cloud using `harmony-py`.
 It is modelled off of tutorials developed by [NSIDC](https://github.com/nsidc/NSIDC-Data-Tutorials/blob/main/notebooks/NASA_Earthdata_webinar_short/harmony-py-webinar-short.ipynb) and [Openscapes](https://nasa-openscapes.github.io/earthdata-cloud-cookbook/tutorials/Harmony.html).